Summary: an explanation of Execution Groups and how they work. Available in v. ≥ 1.17.

 How do they work?

-The contents of an Execution Group (i.e. which Analysis Units are grouped together) is determined automatically by AIP Console using internal algorithms specific to each technology type and information (source code size, dependencies between projects) identified during the source code delivery process.
-For the most part, you should let AIP Console manage Execution Groups - however, it is possible to configure them yourself if you find that the automatic management strategy provided by AIP Console is not providing an optimum result.
+The contents of an Execution Group (i.e. which Analysis Units are grouped together) is determined automatically by Console using internal algorithms specific to each technology type and information (source code size, dependencies between projects) identified during the source code delivery process.
+For the most part, you should let Console manage Execution Groups - however, it is possible to configure them yourself if you find that the automatic management strategy provided by Console is not providing an optimum result.

 Auto-management of Execution Groups